 Sharks have been known to attack humans when they are confused or curious.
 If a shark sees a human splashing in the water, it may try to investigate, leading to an accidental attack.
 Still, sharks have more to fear from humans than we do of them.
-Humans hunt sharks for their meat, internal organs, and skin in order to make products such as shark fin soup, lubricants, and leather.
+Humans hunt sharks for their meat, internal organs, skin, and fins in order to make products such as shark fin soup, lubricants, and leather.

 Sharks are a valuable part of marine ecosystems, but overfishing threatens some shark populations.
 NOAA Fisheries conducts research on shark habitats, migratory patterns, and population change in order to understand how to best protect and maintain a stable shark population.